Car Restorations

 1929 Morris Cowley Tourer (Flatnose) - 'Before'

-All mechanical aspects of your classic car are inspected, replaced, or refurbished.
-Depending on the age of the vehicle, insulation on the wiring loom has likely degraded.
-For safety, a new wiring loom will be used to replace the old one.
+Given the age of the vehicle, it is likely that the insulation on the wiring loom has deteriorated.
+For safety reasons, a new wiring loom will be installed to replace the old one.

-Optionally, a new or refurbished engine, or brake upgrades can be installed towards achieving more modern performance standards.
-You can also have the options of including air conditioning, heating, stereo, electric wipers, seat belts, and more.
+Additionally, there is the option to install a new or refurbished engine, or to upgrade the brakes to meet more contemporary performance standards.
+You may also choose to include features such as air conditioning, heating, a stereo system, electric wipers, seat belts, and more.

 1980 Holden WB Kingswood Ute restored by Finch Restorations